marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/map_occurences_per_hab.html"></iframe>
 {% endraw %}

 This data is much easier to interpret.
-We see that almost all of the countries on the top 20 list are countries that are typically known as "tax-havens", such as Seychelles, Cayman and Bermuda.
+We see that almost all of the countries on the top 15 list are countries that are typically known as "tax-havens", such as Seychelles, Cayman and Bermuda.
 We see however that all of them are dwarfed by the British Virgin Islands.
-For such a small island, being on both Top 20 lists shows that it was surely heavily involved in this affair.
+For such a small island, being on both top 15 lists shows that it was surely heavily involved in this affair.

 This data indeed is corroborated by many news [reports](http://www.independent.com.mt/articles/2016-04-18/world-news/Panama-Papers-Tiny-British-Virgin-Islands-has-big-role-in-leaked-documents-6736156470) (FIND BETTER SOURCE), which seem to suggest that Panama, Switzerland, United Kingdom and many Commonwealth islands, particularly British Virgin Islands, were the countries most heavily involved in setting up this whole scheme.

-So if population alone is not enough to explain the number of occurrences, can other socio-economic factors explain this?
+So, if population alone is not enough to explain the involvement of a country in Panama Papers, can other socioeconomic factors explain this?
 Let's have a look.

 ## Socioeconomic factors
 Now we will try to find a correlation between the amount of involvement in Panama Papers of the three different types of node and different socioeconomic factors.
 We considered several different socioeconomic factors, but ultimately we decided to focus on: